growthbook/growthbook-sdk-java/README.md

 - [Usage Guide](https://docs.growthbook.io/lib/java)
 - [JavaDoc class documentation](https://growthbook.github.io/growthbook-sdk-java/)

-### GrowthBookMultiUser
+### GrowthBookClient
-GrowthBookMultiUser lets you share the same instance for all requests with an ability to accept the user attributes while calling the feature methods like `isOn()`.
-This GrowthBookMultiUser instance is decoupled from the `GBContext`, creates a singleton featureRepository based on your refreshStrategy and uses the latest features at the time of evaluation, all managed internally.
+`GrowthBookClient` lets you share the same instance for all requests with an ability to accept the user attributes while calling the feature methods like `isOn()`.
+This `GrowthBookClient` instance is decoupled from the `GBContext`, creates a singleton featureRepository based on your refreshStrategy and uses the latest features at the time of evaluation, all managed internally.